srv48/ytmusic_wrapped/README.md

 # YouTube Music Year Wrapper
+## NOTE: this currently doesn't grab all videos.
+Some videos get saved in the history missing some fields and need an extra API call to grab the channel name and title.
+I'm working on the best way to handle these without too many API calls, and by the time I finish I might just have an entirely new script.
 A spotify year wrap like for YouTube Music

 Note : This project is not endorsed by Google